Nehuenkend/Courses/README.md

 # Courses
-I leave here the courses i finished, they have the Projects i did to get the certifications
+I leave here the courses i finished (with the Projects i did to get the certifications)

 ## FreeCodeCamp